-While the availability of on-call appliances is improving in line with the corporate target, key actions being taken to bring further improvement include a robust on-call contract review, prioritised recruitment, and training plans for key stations to improve establishment, succession planning and development of staff.
+While the availability of on-call appliances is improving in line with the corporate target, key actions continue to be taken to further improve performance and these include prioritised recruitment, training plans for key stations to improve establishment, succession planning and development of staff.
 This work runs parallel with our targeted 'Have a Go days' where we actively recruit in areas of need.
 We continue to listen and support our staff to maximise our on-call retention.